-Jolie is a sophomore Aeronautical and Mechanical Engineering dual major from Harrington Park, New Jersey.
+Jolie is a junior Aeronautical and Mechanical Engineering dual major from Harrington Park, New Jersey.

 - Associate Sports Editor December 2021 to May 2022